jonathankoren/socialdownload/README.md

 }

 access_keys = {
-  'jonathankoren' : {	    # a specific account.
-You can change this, but
+  'account_login' : {	      # a specific account login
-                            # you'd have to modifiy the code as well.
-    'pocket': {
-       'access_token': '',  # some key
+    'pocket': {             # providers associated with the account 'access_token': '',  # some key
     },
     'tumblr' : {